rareview/page-as-404/readme.md

 1. Upload and activate the plugin in the usual way
 1. Create and publish a Not Found page.
-1. Go to your site&#x27;s Settings → Reading page
+1. Go to your site's Settings → Reading page
 1. Choose your Not Found page from the dropdown list.
 1. Save your updated Settings.